getkeops/keops/pykeops/examples/README.txt

 Examples
 ========

-These short examples showcase the features of the :mod:`pykeops` module, from automatic differentiation to block-sparse reductions.
+These short examples showcase the features of the :mod:`pykeops.numpy` and :mod:`pykeops.torch` modules, from automatic differentiation to block-sparse reductions.